joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/design-interview.md

 - How do they think it could be improved?
 - How would they work with you to figure out the best design and solution?

+**Tips**

+- Provide context to the user while you present
+- Critique it yourself as you present to make it more comfortable

 ## Pull In Others